Best cooling pad for MacBook Pro

 The fan is powered by a USB cable.
 It comes with a very short (I think it's about 8-inches) USB-to-USB cable.
 If you have the 2016 or later MacBook Pro, you'll need a USB A to USB C adapter, or at least a really long USB to USB cable so you can plug it into a power outlet.

 Probably my favorite aspect of the Massive TM is the temperature display panel.
 You always know whether your laptop is running hot, thanks to the LED display.
 If you're in the middle of a game and notice that your MacBook Pro is running at about 85 degrees, you can turn on the fans and cool it down.
-There is a model available without a temperature sensor for about $10 less, but if you don't need a sensor, you may as well find something a little less expensive, like the budget cooling pad below.
+There is a model available without a temperature sensor for about $10 less, but if you don't need a sensor, you may as well find something a little less expensive, though it's still only $37 with the sensor.

 Runner-up: CM Storm SF-17

 If you're doing any intense video editing or anything that's going to cause your MacBook's temperature to rise, the CM Storm SF-17 will cool it down and then some (it's not called "Storm" for nothing).
 It's easily one of the most powerful laptop coolers around.
 Because it's built to cool gaming PCs, that power comes at the price of portability.
 It's likely thicker and heavier than your MacBook Pro, but boy does it get the cooling job done.
+You'll spend a few extra dollars to get the power of the CM Storm at a cost of about $55.

 Bottom line: If you want to spend a bit more and get a cooling pad that can cool even the hottest MacBooks, then check out the Cooler Master SF-17.
 Just don't plan on taking it anywhere.